 With the 1983 Mongoose Californian build in motion, it became apparent that Gym Ed's Bike Shop needed an official logo.
 The production details around this fourth bike proved to be the best build yet, with it's own name (the "Frankengoose") and logo.
 So, I grabbed a drawing pen to sketch a design for the shop.
 I'm all about the 80s so I wanted the logo to have that feel of the greatest decade ever!
 Also, I was going for a Bob Haro art meets Rat Fink vibe.
 Why is the number 15 on the plate?
 Nope,

 You might be wondering where the name "Gym Ed" came from...
 Funny story actually.
 When I was a kid my nickname was "Jim Ed" ("Jim" from James and "Ed" from Edward).
 My father's was "Jim Tom" from the same peculiar and very Southern formula.
 It's a Texas thing I guess.
 Sometimes kids would tease me in school calling me "Phys Ed."
 Gotta love those bullies, right?
-So, the twist on my nickname is an ode to the ill-intentioned name calling and my witty sort of last laugh to those jerks.
+So, the twist on my nickname "Gym" Ed is an ode to the ill-intentioned name calling and my witty sort of last laugh at those jerks.
 And besides, P.E. was one of my favorite subjects in school.

 it's not my favorite number...
 That would be "7" (on the 1984 Huffy number plate).
 The first build (1985 Huffy) was in 2015, so "15" was when it all started.